 – Diwan is open with limited outdoor seating and strict new safety measures, including enhanced cleaning protocols.
 As of June 11, 2021, only outdoor dining is permitted as public health guidelines currently prohibit in-restaurant dining in the City of Toronto.
 Diwan Restaurant Patio will be open as of 5 PM on June 18th.

-– Diwan is open for dinner service from 5 PM to 8 PM on Friday, Saturday, and Sunday evenings.
+– Diwan is open for lunch service from 11:30 AM to 2:30 PM, and dinner service (subject to availability) from 5 PM to 8 PM on Friday, Saturday, and Sunday.

 – Staff are required to maintain a minimum of 2 metres (6 feet) distance from guests.